-Before joining the organization, he held executive positions at BC Hydro, including Senior Vice-President of Safety and Vice-President of Transmission & Distribution Field Operations.
+Before joining the organization, he held executive positions at BC Hydro from 2010 to 2019, including Senior Vice-President of Safety and Vice-President of Transmission & Distribution Field Operations.
 Mr. Lebeter spent 23 years in the forest industry prior to joining the utility sector, working in leadership positions responsible for operations.